-In terms of parking PCNS, overall there was a 1% increase in the number of PCNs issued and a 4% decrease in the number of appeals received.
+In terms of parking PCNS, overall there was a 5% increase in the number of PCNs issued and a 3% decrease in the number of appeals received.
 The proportion of PCNs resulting in an appeal has therefore continues to decrease.

-In contrast, the number of bus lane PCNs increased by 30% and the number of appeals increased by 60% so the proportion of PCNs that resulted in an appeal has increased significantly, as would be expected with new locations becoming enforceable.
+Similarly, the number of bus lane PCNs increased by 17% and the number of appeals has also decreased by 5% so the proportion of PCNs that resulted in an appeal has also decreased.